jzaccone/elastic-beanstalk-gitops/README.md

+### About

-### The git repo is the core of the “GitOps” workflow.
+The git repo is the core of the “GitOps” workflow.
 Following GitOps we use a git repository as the single source of truth for the state of environments.

 ### This repo contains